GameTechDev/IntelAIGamingAssistantLibrary/README.md

 ### 2. Run the Server

-Extract `GameAssistantToolServer.7z`, then double-click `GameAssistantToolServer.exe` in the extracted folder to start the service.
+Double-click `GameAssistantToolServer.exe` in `GameAssistantToolServer` folder to start the service.

 The server starts on `127.0.0.1:9190` by default.
 See `config\gameassistanttoolserver.json` to change the host or port.